 This table explains the difference between the 4-pin and 8-pin CPU cables; now, we will understand when we need which cables.

-On the other hand, the high-end overclockable CPUs require higher than 155 watts of power, and you need the 8-pin EPS connector for these CPUs.
+On the other hand, the high-end overclockable CPUs require more than 155 watts of power, and you need the 8-pin EPS connector for these CPUs.

-It is recommended to check your CPU’s power requirement before using the CPU connector because you may need both 4 Pin and 8 Pin connectors in certain cases.
+It is recommended to check your CPU’s power requirement before using the CPU connector because you may need both 4-pin and 8-pin connectors in some instances.

 Consider the example of the Intel Core i9 13900K processor, which has a maximum power consumption of up to 253 watts.
 Therefore, a single 4-pin or 8-pin connector alone cannot provide the required power for this CPU.

-Don’t get confused between the 8 Pin CPU and 8 Pin GPU cables; both cables are different.
+Stay clear between the 8-pin CPU and 8-pin GPU cables; both cables are different.
 This article helps you to figure out the differences between CPU and GPU cables.

 The CPU pin connector requirements vary among different motherboards, and based on this variation, you can determine the number of necessary CPU connectors.